mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 > ... and the other is the aspect of Mind in terms of phenomena.

-So, *phenomena* and *truth*: One-mind has two aspects.
+So, *phenomena* and *truth*: one-mind has two aspects.
 In other words, one piece of paper with two aspects: one is the absolute or truth, the other is phenomena.

 And also,